ArcaneLightTeam/BestPlaylists/README.md

 # YouTubePlaylists
-A place to find and create speacialy selected YouTube playlists - a teamwork project for Telerik Software Academy.
+A place to find and create selected YouTube playlists - a teamwork project for Telerik Software Academy.